zanzan13531/BlueJay/README.md

 	detector.getPosition();

-For the OpenCV Element detector, I haven't had the time to fix things, so it has some special rules:
+For the OpenCV Element detector, there are some special rules since I haven't standardized it yet:
-- To turn on/off detection for each element, do `Pipeline.doSkyStones = True //True or false`, `Pipeline.doStones = True //True or false`, or `Pipeline.doFoundations = True //True or false`
+- To toggle detection for each element, set the `Pipeline.doSkyStones`, `Pipeline.doStones`, and `Pipeline.doFoundations` static booleans to True or False.
 - To turn on/off the ENTIRE detector, use`start()` and `stop()`.
 Note that turning off all individual element detections will still consume resources as there are common shared algorithms that run regardless of whether element detection is on or off.

 A note: the IMU class, as a non-absolute Localizer, will always return the difference in position since __the last time you called its getter method__.
 That means that if the robot spins more than 360 degrees between that time, you will have an unreliable rotational reading.